BLU Shareholder Alert: Bronstein, Gewirtz & Gr... | INN

-BLU Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies BELLUS Health Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm
+BLU Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies BELLUS Health Inc. Investors of Class Action and Encourages Investors to Contact the Firm

 Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against BELLUS Health Inc. and certain of its officers, on behalf of shareholders who purchased or otherwise acquired BELLUS securities between September 5, 2019 and July 5, 2020, inclusive .
 Such investors are encouraged to join this case by visiting the firm’s site: class action seeks to recover damages against …